It’s downright painful when you pour your heart and soul into developing a product or service, put it out to the world and find no one is interested.

-Another thing we work on in the Marketing Plan Masterclass is called your brand promise or your unique selling proposition.
-A really effective brand promise will allow you to clearly articulate the benefits of buying what you sell, in a short, compelling, benefits-driven manner and it’s one of the most powerful ways to get noticed and attract more clients.
+Clearly articulating the benefits of buying what you sell, in a short, compelling, benefits-driven manner is one of the most powerful ways to get noticed and attract more clients.

 It’s easy to get caught up on selling features instead of benefits.
 But you can learn a lot if you study how the big guns play.
 Let’s take a look at how the master marketers at Apple sell benefits so beautifully.

 When Apple first released the iPod they could have said it was a device that could hold 1 gigabyte of mp3s.
 And if they had said that, it never, ever would have taken off.
 Because most people don’t even know what that really means or how it benefits them.
 I’ll say it again: